 One strand of the logic runs that only people with first-class pedigrees can get jobs at first-class institutions.
 That’s mostly true, but only mostly.
 Even in the seriously compromised “market” of higher education (which is a market wildly distorted by factors such as tenure–for which I am grateful in some respects, resentful in others), quality people can still get to quality places in time.

-Among my friends are Larry Hurtado, recently retired from the Professorship of New Testament Language, Literature, and Theology at the University of Edinburgh (a pretty good school) with a Ph.D. from Case Western Reserve University–a university with a fine reputation in some fields, but hardly a New Testament powerhouse.
+Among my friends has been the late Larry Hurtado (pictured), who completed his career in the Professorship of New Testament Language, Literature, and Theology at the University of Edinburgh (a pretty good school) with a Ph.D. from Case Western Reserve University—a university with a fine reputation in some fields, but hardly a New Testament powerhouse.